-Additional observations are made regarding the effects of the impulsive start of the shock tube flow on the structure.
+Additional, interesting observations can be made regarding the effects of the impulsive start of the shock tube flow on the structure.
 Analogous to a hammer impact, the bending-translating (Fig. 14b) and the out-of-phase shell (Fig. 14c) modes begin immediately upon arrival of the air-shock.
-Contrastingly, the rocking and in-phase shell modes take about 0.5 ms ($\approx 10r^$) to ramp up as the vortex shedding initiates.
-The excitation of these modes depends on the loading mechanism due to the aerodynamic loading, either impulsive or oscillatory, which ultimately drive the loads applied in the joint and provide the source of mechanical energy dissipation.
-Altogether, these results highlight the importance of nonlinear structural dynamics in general and mechanical interfaces specifically when attempting to model and simulate the response of structural systems under unsteady aerodynamic loading conditions.
+Contrastingly, the rocking and in-phase shell modes take about 0.5 ms ( $\approx 10t^$ ) to ramp up as the vortex shedding initiates.
+Altogether, these results highlight the potential importance of nonlinear structural dynamics under unsteady aerodynamic loading conditions.